andreivisan/interviews/README.md

     - [Singly-Linked List](https://github.com/andreivisan/interviews/blob/master/datastructures/linkedlist/python/linkedlist.py)

 - **Algorithms**:

   - _Two-Pointer Technique_ two scenarios to use the two-pointer technique:

     - Two pointers starts at different position: one starts at the beginning while another starts at the end;
     - Two pointers are moved at different speed: one is faster while another one might be slower.

     For a singly linked list, since we can only traverse the linked list in one direction, the first scenario might not work.
 However, the second scenario, which is also called slow-pointer and fast-pointer technique, is really useful.

     - `Java:`

       - [Singly-Linked List -> Linked List Cycle 1](https://github.com/andreivisan/interviews/blob/master/datastructures/linkedlist/java/algorithms/LinkedListCycle.java)
       - [Singly-Linked List -> Linked List Cycle 2]()

+        _Note_: The idea of the solution of this algorithm is that the distance from the intersection point of the slow pointer and fast pointer to the cycle begin is equal to the distance from the head of the list to the cycle begin.

       - [Singly-Linked List -> Intersection of Two Linked Lists]()
       - [Singly-Linked List -> Remove Nth Node From End of List]()